 A Brief History of Duck Boats

 Understanding the history of duck boats is key to learning why they have such a dangerous design.
-While duck boats are known today for taking lives, they used to save them in World War II.
+While duck boats are used today as tourist attractions, they were designed for use in World War II.
 Originally known as DUKW boats, these vehicles were designed to deliver troops and supplies from the water to the shore as quickly as possible during an invasion.
 Originally produced by General Motors Company, the DUKW 353 was able to carry 5,220 pounds of equipment or 25 soldiers.
 Duck boats made the process of unloading troops and equipment drastically more efficient with their land-efficient set of six wheels and their water-fairing propeller.

-However, when the allies attempted to deploy DUKW boats to Omaha Beach on D-Day a glimpse of a future civilian disaster was revealed.
+However, when the allies attempted to deploy DUKW boats to Omaha Beach on D-Day, the weather revealed their design flaws.
 The massive operation took place on a day with uncharacteristically rough waters.
 When each DUKW was dropped into the choppy waters, each was loaded with ammunition, weapons, and troops.
 Only one boat made it to the beach—the rest sank, taking soldiers and supplies with them.
-While the boats were effective in calm waters, the unexpected conditions on D-Day proved they could be as disastrous as they were effective.
-These amphibious vehicles were built for a purpose yet were not always stable enough to fulfill the reasons they were made.
+While the boats were effective in calm waters, the unexpected conditions on D-Day proved they could be dangerous in the wrong conditions.

 Duck Boat Accidents

-With the above history in mind, the predictability of the accident in Branson, Missouri becomes painfully obvious.
-The scale of the tragedy in this accident has grabbed headlines and has brought the danger of duck boats to the public’s consciousness.
+With the above history in mind, the accident in Branson, Missouri looks increasingly inevitable.
+The scale of the tragedy in this accident has made the public aware of the danger of duck boats.

-However, this is not the first accident to happen.
+However, this is not the first duck boat accident to ever occur.
 Here is a timeline of recent duck boat accidents:

 - 1999 – A deadly accident occurred on May 1 in Hot Springs, Arkansas when 13 people were killed during a tour of Lake Hamilton.
 A loose rubber fitting allowed the boat to take in water and sink.
 This was the worst civilian duck boat accident until the July 2018 Branson, Missouri tragedy.